-If you are a long-term resident of a care home which is funded by Sefton Council then any contribution that you have been assessed to pay towards the care home fees, you will pay directly to the care home.
-The Care Home administrator will be able to give you information on how to make these payments.
+If you are a long-term resident of a care home which is funded by Sefton Council, then the Care Home administrator will be able to give you information on how to make these payments.

 If you or your representative fall into arrears with your contributions, then the Care Home will contact Sefton Council for assistance with this.
 If you have a representative who is failing to act in your best interests in relation to your finances, then the Council may make a referral to its Safeguarding team, the Department for Work and Pensions or the Office of Public Guardian and ask them to investigate.